objektwerks/quill/README.md

 >**See:** [Benchmark compilation fails if java.sql.ResultSet is used #192](https://github.com/sbt/sbt-jmh/issues/192)

->**Update:** Using JDK 21, throws: java.lang.ClassNotFoundException: javax.sql.DataSource
+>**Update:** Using JDK 21 and jmh-46, still throws: java.lang.ClassNotFoundException: javax.sql.ResultSet

 Results
 -------